Archive for the Boards Category

 Carve Outs for Management in an Acquisition

-Having served on more than my share of boards, and often on the comp committee, I am often asked about the following situation:
+Having served on more than my share of boards, and often on the comp committee, I am often asked about the following situation, which is typical of one where a carve out occurs:

 • A company has taken quite a bit of investment, usually from institutions and angels.